Kacie L. Wills

 “’Telescoping of the past through the present”: Understanding the Body, Measurement, and Experience in the Personal Narrative Alexander von Humboldt through the Lens of Walter Benjamin.”
 Paper presented at VISAWUS, the Sheraton Downtown Hotel, Denver, Colorado.
 October, 2015.

 “Framing the Logic of Elimination: Assimilation and the Native American Male Body in Early Photography.”
 Paper presented at the British Commonwealth and Postcolonial Studies Conference at the Hilton Desoto, Savannah, Georgia.
 February, 2015.

 Lane Community College

-- Early Outreach and Referral: worked with a team of faculty, instructional specialists, and coordinators to create and run an early alert program to provide support for at-risk students at the college.
+- Early Outreach and Referral: worked with a team of faculty, instructional specialists, and coordinators to create an early alert program to provide support for at-risk students at the college.

 - Designed and ran workshops for students on multi-modal writing and professionalization.

 - Participated in the hiring process for new instructional specialists.

 - Lecture: Sex, Drugs, and Poetry: P.B.
 Shelley and the Romantics